-Choose this location for networks in public places (such as coffee shops or airports).
+Choose Public network for networks in public places (such as coffee shops or airports).
 This location is designed to keep your computer from being visible to other computers around you and to help protect your computer from any malicious software from the Internet.
 HomeGroup is not available on public networks, and network discovery is turned off.
 You should also choose this option if you're connected directly to the Internet without using a router, or if you have a mobile broadband connection.

-If there’s only one computer on your network and you know you won’t need to share files or printers, the safest choice is “Public place.”
+If you know you won’t need to share files or printers, the safest choice is public network.

-Open Network and Sharing Center by clicking the Start button , clicking Control Panel, clicking Network and Internet, and then clicking Network and Sharing Center.
+Open Network and Sharing Center by clicking the Start button , and then clicking Control Panel.
+In the search box, type network, and then click Network and Sharing Center.

-Choosing "Private" permanently changes the firewall configuration to allow communication.
+Choosing Home network or Work network changes the firewall configuration to allow communication.
 This can be a security risk.
 For more information, see What are the risks of allowing programs through a firewall?

-To help ensure that a home or small business network is safe to connect to, make sure that it has the following:
+To help ensure that a home or work network is safe to connect to, make sure that it has the following:

-For wireless networks, a wireless connection encrypted with Wired Equivalent Privacy (WEP) or Wi‑Fi Protected Access (WPA).
-(For WPA, WPA2 is preferred because it is more secure than WPA.)
+For wireless networks, a wireless connection encrypted with Wi‑Fi Protected Access (WPA or WPA2).
+(WPA2 is preferred because it is more secure than WPA.)

-For all networks, a firewall or other device with Network Address Translation (NAT), which is connected between your computer or wireless base station and your cable or DSL modem.
+For all networks, a firewall or other device with network address translation (NAT) , which is connected between your computer or wireless access point and your cable or DSL modem.

 For more information, see Setting up a wireless network in Windows 7, Making your network more secure, and What are the different wireless network security methods?

-If you unblock multiple programs while you're connected to a public network, consider changing the network location to "Home" or "Work."
-It might be safer to change this one network than affect every public network you connect to.
+If you plan to unblock multiple programs while you're connected to a public network, consider changing the network location to Home network or Work network.
+It might be safer to change this one network than affect every public network you connect to from that point on.
 But remember that if you make that change, your computer will be visible to others on the network, and this is a security risk.